jvkersch/pyconcorde/README.md

     Rounded Euclidean Norm (CC_EUCLIDEAN)
 ```

-As you can see above, PyTSP (or rather, Concorde) is somewhat chatty and will print various message to the standard output.
+As you can see above, PyConcorde (or rather, Concorde) is somewhat chatty and will print various message to the standard output.
 Now that we have a solver instance, let's compute a solution.
 On my machine this is almost instantaneous.

 ```python
     >>> solution = solver.solve()